-It can be a very exciting experience to get a brand new roof installed on your house.
+It can be a very exciting experience to get a roof replacement at your house.
 Pets and children might look in awe and watch the roofers tear away, rip apart, nail and haul – the might want to get as close to all of the excitement as possible.
 Of course, that is very dangerous.
 After the roofing company gets to your house, your property becomes a work zone.
 As you can easily imagine, work zones can be quite hazardous.

 Southern Star Roofing makes it a priority to make your roof replacement project as seamless and stress-free as possible.
 However, there are some very important preparations and safety precautions that you can make in order to make sure you are 100% prepared.

 The following are 10 tips to help to ensure that your roof replacement runs as smoothly as possible.
 Ultimately, you want your family and you to stay safe once the shingles start flying.

 10 Tips For Preparing For a House Roof Replacement